 Taking care of prairies has long been an important—and fun—part of prairie protection for Grassland Heritage Foundation.
 GHF volunteers, called "Groundhogs," assist with land management at the Snyder Prairie near Mayetta, Kansas.
 GHF staff, board members and in-kind partners provide expertise in land management planning & techniques, exotic species control, and prairie restoration.

-GHF Land Manager, Frank Norman, leads Groundhogs work days on the third Saturday of each month.
+GHF Land Manager, Frank Norman, leads Groundhogs work days on the third Saturday of every month except December.
 Frank organizes prairie management activities for all levels of skill and ability, such as seed collection, musk thistle removal, and assistance with controlled burns.
 Frank also works with the GHF Board to establish multi-year management plans, and to track our progress toward meeting prairie management and restoration goals.